writefreely/documentation/writer/federation.md

 # Federation

 WriteFreely supports federation via ActivityPub, a protocol spoken by popular platforms like [Mastodon](https://joinmastodon.org) (an alternative to Twitter).
-This means that when you enable federation for your WriteFreely blogs, they'll get their own handle that people can follow from the fediverse.
+This means that other people can directly follow your blog from the decentralized social network known as the "fediverse," if your WriteFreely admin has enabled federation.

 ## Finding your handle